 During my visit, I stopped inside a random coffee shop situated within a family’s home.
 And there, just chilling in front of my table, was a live crocodile!

-Reverence for crocodiles dates back to ancient times.
-The local attitude toward crocodiles was expressed in the worship of Sobek, a fierce protective deity and solar symbol.
+Reverence for crocodiles dates back to ancient times, and the local attitude toward crocodiles was expressed in the worship of Sobek, a fierce protective deity and solar symbol.

 The custom of keeping crocodiles as pets has been around for centuries in Nubia.
 But residents of the Nubian villages have also come to realize that the peculiar practice is a great way to draw in foreign tourists.
 As such, you’ll find many houses around the Garb Soheil promoting their ‘pets.’

-The most impressive mural of the Ghrab Soheil Nubian Village can be spotted near the pier.
+The most impressive mural of the Garb Soheil Nubian Village can be spotted near the pier.
 It takes over an entire house and depicts a woman and her daughter in traditional dress.

 The duo are surrounded by colorful geometric patterns, while additional murals can be found on the adjacent walls.